UGSDW/ugsdw.github.io/together/index.md

 # Partial Expansion

-Ever since we announced our campaign to expand union representation beyond Dining Services, the college administration fought us at every turn, lawyering up, saying that student workers do not deserve any labor right, and threatening the rights of student workers across the country.
+Ever since we announced our campaign to expand union representation beyond Dining Services, the college administration fought us at every turn, [saying](https://www.ugsdw.org/2017/11/16/grinnell-s-anti-worker-agenda/) that student workers do not deserve any labor rights, [lawyering up](https://www.ugsdw.org/2018/11/19/statement-on-nov-19-special-campus-memo/), and [threatening](https://www.motherjones.com/politics/2018/12/grinnell-college-union-nlrb-national-labor-relations-board/) the rights of student workers across the country.

-Yet, student workers continued to organize, take direct action, and offer to discuss the administration’s concerns in good faith.
-In February 2019, UGSDW members made the difficult decision to agree to expand representation to jobs that not “primarily educational” first.
+Yet, student workers continued to organize, [take](https://www.ugsdw.org/2018/12/14/grinnell-college-sent-backpedaling-after-successful-student-demonstration/) direct action, and [offer](https://www.ugsdw.org/2019/02/09/our-letter-to-the-board-of-trustees/) to discuss the administration’s concerns in good faith.
+In [February 2019](https://www.ugsdw.org/2019/02/21/statement-on-feb-21-special-campus-memo/), UGSDW members made the difficult decision to agree to expand representation to jobs that not “primarily educational” first.
 In May 2019, we again made a difficult decision to agree to a partial expansion proposal from the administration.
-But the trustees continued to delay and deny student workers’ rights, refusing to approve the deal in May 2019 and in October 2019.
+But the trustees continued to deny student workers’ rights, delaying a vote on the deal in [May](https://www.ugsdw.org/2019/05/08/moving-backward-statement-on-may-7-student-campus-memo/) and [October](https://www.ugsdw.org/2019/09/28/statement-on-board-of-trustees-delay-of-vote-on-partial-expansion/), 2019.

 We will fight to get to partial expansion.
 We will fight for all student workers, with or without formal union representation.

+<a href="/assets/Sam Xu 10_3_19 Statement to Trustees on Union Partial Expansion.pdf" class="button">Read More: UGSDW Statment before the Trustees on Partial Expansion &raquo;</a>

 {% comment %}
 # Our Platform